-The evening is starting to leak down the sky in reds and oranges as we reach Reedham.
-Sweating, horny handed, hard bummed, we stop for a lemonade at the Lord Nelson pub.
-And stare at the sailboats going past on the River Yare.
+The evening is starting to leak down the sky in yellows and oranges as we reach Reedham.
+Sweating, horny handed, hard bummed, we stop for a lemonade at the Lord Nelson pub and stare at the sailboats going past on the River Yare.
 On the next table a man and woman are drinking.
 The man has deep-black curls, a grubby white t-shirt and a face that seems to have been left out in the sun for too long.
 A shaggy black dog rests at this feet.

 “Where yer cycling to, boy?” he asks me.